ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_torque_enable.md

 {% if page.product_group=='dxl_ax' or page.product_group=='dxl_dx' or page.product_group=='dxl_ex' or page.product_group=='dxl_mx' or page.product_group=='dxl_rx' %}
 {% else %}
-Controls Torque ON/OFF.
-Writing ‘1’ to this address will turn on the Torque and all Data in the EEPROM area will be protected.
+Torque Enable(64) determines Torque ON/OFF.
+Writing ‘1’ to Toque Enable's address will turn on the Torque and all Data in the EEPROM area will be locked.
 {% endif %}

 |   Value    | Description                             |